status-im/nimbus-eth1/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 3. Provide an ongoing research into the applicability and performance characteristics of all super-quadratic sharding designs in a mobile environment.

-# IDEAS CONSIDERED FOR IMPLEMENTATION
+# Ideas Considered for Implementation

 1. Create [devp2p](https://github.com/ethereum/wiki/wiki/%C3%90%CE%9EVp2p-Wire-Protocol) and an abstraction to allow for [libp2p](https://github.com/Agorise/c-libp2p), [Node